Fjæreheia

-Fjæreheia is a former quarry in Norway where a characteristic red granite was mined.
-Since 1993 Fjæreheia has been a theatre for both the plays of Ibsen and modern rock musicals.
+Fjæreheia is a former quarry in Norway known for its distinctive Alkali feldspar granite.
+Since 1993, it has been used as a theatre, hosting both Ibsen's plays and contemporary rock musicals.

-Agder Theatre bought the quarry in 1995, and in summer 1999 built a new amphitheatre with 1000 seats.
-The quarry is a unique outdoors arena with good acoustics, and lies around 2 kilometers from Fjære church.
+Agder Theatre purchased the quarry in 1995 and, by the summer of 1999, had constructed a new 900-seat amphitheatre.
+Located about 2 kilometers from Fjære Church, the quarry offers an open-air venue with excellent acoustics.

 Since opening in 1999 there have been many different types of arrangement at Fjæreheia.
 Diverse productions have been staged, including musicals such as Jesus Christ Superstar, film presentations, readings of the poem "Terje Vigen" and rock concerts from acts such as A-ha, Vamp and Bjørn Eidsvåg.